JavaTheNutt/web_app_dev_project_backend/README.md

 *A NodeJS REST API*

 ## Overview
 This GitHub repository contains the source code for the backend of my project for both my Web Applications Development and Agile Software Practices modules.
+A design document can be found [here](https://github.com/JavaTheNutt/web_app_dev_project_backend/tree/master/docs/documentation/DesignDoc.pdf)

 This project is Finance Tracker application that will be used to track finances for a specific user.